twine-realtime/loadtesting/README.md

 In the next load test, the Artillery servers created 96,000 virtual users over 20 minutes.
 Each user successfully requested `/set-cookie`, established a WebSocket connection, and maintained the connection for 20 minutes.
 The Twine environment began with a single t2.small EC2 server and auto-scaled to four, successfully handling 100% of the 96,000 virtual users and 192,000 requests (one request to `/set-cookie` followed by one request to establish the WebSocket connection, per virtual user).

 ## Phase II: Pub/Sub
+The purpose of this load testing phase was to increase the virtual user simulation accuracy: instead of only maintaining a WebSocket connection, each virtual user requested `/set-cookie`, established a WebSocket connection, *subscribed to a room*, and maintained the connection.
+The extra step of subscribing to a channel was critical because it enabled load testing of two key abilities: 1) Handling a rapid increase in subscribers to an active room; 2) Handling frequent `/publish` API calls, storing the data, and emitting the payload to a room with a rapidly increasing amount of subscribers.

-Artillery server 1 issued 12,000 requests over 10 minutes, 6,000 per virtual user, and in the process also subscribed each user to a single channel.
+In the first load test, Artillery server 1 issued 12,000 requests over 10 minutes, 6,000 per virtual user, and in the process also subscribed each user to a single channel.
 Artillery server 2 issued 6,000 requests to Twine's API over the same time period, publishing 10 messages per second to the same channel.
-The initial Twine `t2.small` server reached its limit just before the two-minute auto-scaling breach duration was met, and while two more servers spun up, 2% of the publish requests failed.
+The initial Twine `t2.small` server reached its limit just before the auto-scaling breach duration was met, and while two more servers spun up, 2% of the publish requests failed.

 The auto-scaling threshold was a very conservative 40% CPU usage with a 2-minute breach duration.
-Rather than lower it further, we decided to upgrade

-* bandwidth of Twine server and Artillery servers: upgrade to t3.medium
-* 3 successful testing stages: third one triggered auto-scaling
-* postman run with test
+While the threshold could have been changed to a "Network In" metric, we felt it would trigger auto-scaling too quickly: the `t2.small` server has a "low to moderate" network performance bottleneck.
+Instead, we upgraded the server to `t3.medium`, which has "up to 5 Gbps" network performance.
+That resolved the issue without auto-scaling: the load test passed without error.

+To trigger auto-scaling, the load test was increased to 40,800 subscribed users over 20 minutes, with 1 `/publish` request per second being stored and emitted to each user.
+Postman made the `/publish` requests successfully but the Artillery servers crashed under the load and were upgraded to `t3.medium`.
+The new setup facilitated the load test successfully, and the Twine environment auto-scaled to two servers, successfully handling the load of 81,600 requests, 40,800 concurrent subscribed users, and 1,200 payload emissions over 20 minutes.

 ## Phase III: State Recovery